Housing

 Greek Council for Refugees Visit Website

-As has been mentioned, there is limited accommodation for homeless people in Greece and no shelters are dedicated to recognised refugees or beneficiaries of subsidiary protection.
+There is limited accommodation for homeless people in Greece and no shelters are dedicated to recognised refugees or beneficiaries of subsidiary protection.
 There is no provision for financial support for living costs.
-In Athens, for example, there are only four shelters for homeless people, including Greek citizens and third-country nationals lawfully on the territory.
-At these shelters, beneficiaries of international protection can apply for accommodation, but it is extremely difficult to be admitted given that these shelters are always overcrowded and constantly receiving new applications for housing.
+In Athens, for example, there are only three shelters for homeless people, including Greek citizens and third-country nationals lawfully on the territory.
+At these shelters, beneficiaries of international protection can apply for accommodation, but it is extremely difficult to be admitted given that these shelters are always overcrowded and have a long waiting list since they are constantly receiving new applications for housing.
+For example, Multi-Purpose Centre of the Centre for Reception and Solidarity of Athens Municipality (KYADA) only accepts Greek or English speakers due to a lack of interpretation services and does not admit families.[11]
+Over 20,000 beneficiaries who had previously been included in the programme have stopped receiving rental subsidies, since the number of households currently benefitting from HELIOS subsidies is 1,612, corresponding to 2,961 persons.[12]

 Return of beneficiaries of international protection to Greece